ThiagoPanini/terraglue/docs/mkdocs/demos/production-mode.md

 │   main.tf
 ```

-???+ question "Do I need to follow this exactly project structure work with terraglue?"
+??? question "Do I need to follow this exactly project structure in order to work with terraglue?"
     No, you don't and that's one of the coolest terraglue features.
 You can take any Terraform project in any structure and call terraglue without any worries.

     You will just need to pay attention to the module variables you pass during the call.
 To see a full list of all acceptable variables, check the [Variables](../variables/variables.md) section.
 The [Validations](../variables/validations.md) section is also a good page to read in order to be aware of some input variable conditions based on specific scenarios.